SMED5311 Research Project 1

 - Contact hours

-- variable but students have regular contact with their project supervisor
+- variable but students have regular contact with project supervisors

 - Unit Outline